Click on any of the following links for information:

 Academic Grievance Procedure

-Information about the academic grievance procedure is available in the Student Handbook and through the Office of the Chief Academic Officer.
+Information about the academic grievance procedure is available in the Student Handbook and through the Academic Affairs Division.

 Academic Standards for Clinical Education

 Academic standards for clinical education in the Health Sciences Division allow for immediate dismissal of students from their program of study upon failure to meet established academic objectives, required competencies or, in situations that could impact patient physical or psychological safety, or confidentiality of patient information.

 Students enrolled in Health Science degree programs must meet all academic and clinical progression policies and requirements in order to remain in good standing and progress in that program.

 All Health Science students are subject to the campus Policies and Standards for Academic Progress, as well as those included in the Program Policy and Procedures Manuals, specific to each program.
 Program policies and procedures may hold the student to a higher standard than outlined in the campus Policies and Standards for Academic Progress.